 30.2.
-In the case of Conglomerates, the disclosure of information to third parties is comprehensive and transversal, referring to the group of companies, enabling external third parties to form an opinion based on reality, organization, complexity, activity, size and governance model of the Conglomerate.
+In the case of Conglomerates, the disclosure of information to third parties is comprehensive and transversal, referring to the group of companies, enabling external third parties to form an opinion based on reality, organization, complexity, activity, size, and governance model of the Conglomerate.
 ISA has a Corporate Guide to disclose public information of ISA and the companies comprising the corporate group towards control and authority entities, investors, and corporate and mass communication media.
-Complete information about the corporate group can be found on ISA's website, as well as information about structure, business and policies.
+Complete information about the corporate group can be found on ISA's website, as well as information about structure, business, and policies.
 Also, the website provides access to ISA's corporate reports, detailing not only its status, but also the status of each ISA's company, relationally.
-2014-07-23 Auditor report, these and the actions posed by the Company to solve the situation, shall be subject to the pronouncement (before shareholders met at the General Assembly) made by the president of the Audit Committee.
-The Fiscal Auditor report submitted to the Ordinary Assembly of Shareholders of 2015 did not contain exceptions.
-In case of exceptions in the Fiscal Auditor's report, these will be brought to the attention of the shareholders in the report of the Audit Committee's President.
-This Committee aims at informing the Board of Directors and the General Assembly of Shareholders about findings or risk situations.
+2014-07-23 -- --- ------------ --